Last Updated, 9/1/2021

 Let Mommy Sleep began serving the DC, Maryland and Northern VA areas in 2010 and as a company dedicated to evidence-based care, we follow the guidelines of organizations such as the CDC, the American Academy of Pediatrics (AAP) and the National Institutes of Health.
 We’ve added COVID19: Additional Safety Protocols for Postpartum and Newborn Care and continually review and update our care practices and they now include coronavirus-specific recommendations.

-When coronavirus began, we closed down because we couldn’t guarantee the safety of our team, families and especially the newborns in our care.
-Now that we have had time to collect facts, we’ve refined our practices even further and are proud to share our protocols here.
+When coronavirus/COVID19 began, Let Mommy Sleep closed down because we couldn’t guarantee the safety of our team, families and especially the newborns in our care.
+Now that we have had time to collect facts, we’ve opened back up, refined our practices and are proud to share our protocols here.
 Updates have occurred since the beginning of the pandemic and these are also noted below.

 What we’ve always done: